 Heck.
 Chaos.
 Covid raging, another lockdown, the dream of a successful vaccine rollout.

-And with Magali Charrier on a short film Learn From Us.
+We've also worked with the video maker Magali Charrier on a short film Learn From Us.
 Watch here.
 Now we're making Weather The Storm, again with Garsington Opera, a 40 minute opera which will be performed live at Garsington this summer - we hope.

 I've just written a piece C-DanCe (The Society of Strange and Ancient Instruments), a dance of death and life, for four tromba marinas.
 A tromba marina is an instrument with one string which only plays harmonics.
 It sounds like a cross between a trumpet and a chain saw.
 Wonderful.
 The first performance will be at the National Centre for Early Music in York, who knows when.